July 3, 2024 how to grow lavender from seed

 • Grow lights (optional)

 1. Preparation: In late winter prepare your seed trays or pots by filling them with a seed starting mix.
-Lavender thrives in neutral to slightly alkaline soil.
+Lavender does best in neutral to slightly alkaline soil.
 Aim for a pH between 6.7 and 7.3.

 2. Sowing: Lavender seeds are tiny so sprinkle them lightly on the surface of the soil.
-Gently press them into the mix without covering them as they need light to germinate.
+Gently press them into the mix.
+Don’t cover them as they need light to germinate.

 3. Watering: Keep the soil lightly moist but not soggy.
-Using a spray bottle can prevent overwatering.
+Use a spray bottle to avoid overwatering.

-4. Temperature and Light: Lavender seeds germinate best at 65-70°F. A heating mat can help maintain this temperature.
-If natural light is insufficient consider using grow lights to provide the necessary intensity.
+4. Temperature and Light: Lavender seeds germinate best at 65 to 70°F. A heating mat can help keep them at this temperature.
+If you can’t give them enough natural light then you can use grow lights.

-5. Patience: Germination can take 2-4 weeks.
-Keep the soil moist and maintain temperature and light conditions.
+5. Patience: Germination can take 2 to 4 weeks.
+Keep the soil moist and don’t let the temperature vary and the light levels change too much.

 Transplanting Seedlings